nextstrain/cli/README.md

 standard `typings` module after 3.5.
 (Currently this isn't necessary since we don't use those features.)

+We also use [Flake8][] for some static analysis checks focusing on runtime safety and correctness.
+You can run them like this:

+    $ flake8
+    # No output is good!

 [Semantic Versioning rules]: https://semver.org
 [_signed_ tag]: https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work